elforsabah/myRap/README.md

         CONTINUE.
       ENDIF.

-      " Check if facility is available for Dispo
       IF ls_plant-zz_available_dispo IS INITIAL OR ls_plant-zz_available_dispo <> 'X'.
         APPEND VALUE #( %tky = ls_key-%tky
                         %fail-cause = if_abap_behv=>cause-unspecific ) TO failed-service.